Take a look at our YouTube videos for a flavour of what we do.

 Many people ask us if it is “dangerous” at that time of night but most evenings there is a really positive atmosphere, opportunity for us to help, and genuine appreciation by revellers of what Street Pastors are doing to help whether it is providing practical help like flip-flops, water or just listening.

-There are approximately 25 Street Pastors in Northampton (September 2019) who have all been on the training course to develop specific skills and knowledge to deal with a variety of potential situations.
-Most will go out with a Team Leader to form a patrol on one Friday or Saturday a month and not only do we benefit from showing Christ’s love to others by helping any folk in need, but we have the privilege of building up friendships with the other Christian members of the patrol who are likely to be from another church in the town
+There are approximately 15-20 Street Pastors in Northampton (March 2022) who have all been on the training course to develop specific skills and knowledge to deal with a variety of potential situations.
+Most will go out with a Team Leader to form a patrol on one Saturday a month and not only do we benefit from showing Christ’s love to others by helping any folk in need, but we have the privilege of building up friendships with the other Christian members of the patrol who are likely to be from another church in the town

 As you can imagine prayer is very much at the centre of what we do and as “carriers of Jesus”, it is the Holy Spirit who is leading and guiding us into situations where we can help.
 As we go out on patrols, we are privileged to have people from different congregations who are praying and supporting the Street Pastors who are out “at the sharp end”.
 Some of our Prayer Pastors pray at the College Street “Base” or from home.